-The study is being conducted under the auspices of the Department of Clinical Psychology and Psychotherapy (DCPP) at Babeş-Bolyai University (BBU).
+The study will be conducted under the auspices of the Department of Clinical Psychology and Psychotherapy (DCPP) at Babeş-Bolyai University (BBU).
 The DCPP is ranked as the best psychology program in Romania.
-Collectively, in the recent years, its members have published over 100 papers in peer-reviewed journals, including high impact factor journals.
+Collectively, in the recent years, its members have published over 100 papers in peer-reviewed journals, including high impact factor journals such as Science or Nature.
 The International Institute for the Advanced Studies of Psychotherapy and Applied Mental Health, which is a spin-off of the DCPP, has recently achieved a major milestone: in 2013 the Institute was included in the Meril database of research institutions of European interest.

 The Department of Clinical Psychology and Psychotherapy at BBU benefits from a state of the art technological and research infrastructure (e.g., Matrix Platform; SkyRa Platform), along with an advanced Clinical Research Unit, which has allowed it to coordinate various projects blending psychotherapy, computers, and technology (e.g., Help4Mood – P.I. for BBU: Team Leader Aurora Szentagotai -, iDARE, EduCare).

 Amongst other accomplishments, the Department’s members have published, in prestigious journals, studies describing the benefits of incorporating cutting-edge technological add-ons in psychological interventions (Opris et al., 2012; Szentagotai, Opris, & David, 2010).

 Because of all these developments and the interdisciplinary backgrounds and interests of its members, the Department of Clinical Psychology and Psychotherapy at Babes-Bolyai University is uniquely positioned for coordinating the proposed project.

 PARTNER ORGANIZATION 1 (P1)